The Best Summer Celebrations In Lithuania

 Posted by Tomas Papinigis | July 02, 2018

-This year the summer celebrations in Lithuania are running wild and it isn’t a coincidence at all!
-The year 2018 is truly special, as it commemorates a hundred years since the three Baltic countries have become independent.
+This year, the summer celebrations in Lithuania are running wild, and it isn’t a coincidence at all!
+The year 2018 is truly special, as it commemorates a hundred years since the three Baltic countries became independent.
 Let’s take a look at how Lithuanians celebrate their most important events of the summer.

-In your usual Lithuanian summer, the night of 23 June would be the one you’d patiently wait for!
-Believe us, Lithuanians take the St. John’s day really seriously – the following day has even been declared as a public holiday since 2003.
-However, this year the celebrations have been taken to the next level because of the anniversary.
-All the Midsummer celebrations in Lithuania, regardless of their size, have few things in common – bright bonfires of various sizes with heroic celebrators fearlessly jumping over them, people wandering in the forests and hoping to see some fireflies, and a massive search for a mystical natural wonder – a blossoming fern.
-These and some other Baltic traditions create a really spectacular sighting!
-If you’ve unfortunately missed them this year – you should prepare for the ones next year and go to the biggest sites of celebration in Trakai, Jonava or Kernavė!
+In your usual Lithuanian summer, the night of June 23 would be the one you’d patiently wait for!
+Believe us, Lithuanians take St. John’s day really seriously – the following day has even been declared a public holiday since 2003.
+However, this year, the celebrations have been taken to the next level because of the anniversary.
+All the Midsummer celebrations in Lithuania, regardless of their size, have a few things in common – bright bonfires of various sizes with heroic celebrators fearlessly jumping over them, people wandering in the forests and hoping to see some fireflies, and a massive search for a mystical natural wonder – a blossoming fern.
+These, along with some other Baltic traditions, create a really spectacular sight!
+If you’ve unfortunately missed them this year – you should prepare for the ones next year and go to the biggest sites of celebration in Trakai, Jonava, or Kernavė!

 St-Johns-Celebration